 Consider areas of importance for your business, such as cost reduction, risk management, sustainability or the end user experience.
 Prioritising your top three to five evaluation objectives will help you focus on critical elements, streamline the process and make the most of your effort.

-2. Engage your stakeholders
+2. Engage the right stakeholders early

 Start by identifying an executive sponsor for your RFP project and defining organisational requirements.
 Create a small group of internal stakeholders who have a vested interest in enhancing your travel programme.
 At a minimum, involve representatives from finance, IT and key travel arrangers or administrators to review your initial objectives.